UniMath/agda-unimath/src/reflection/type-checking-monad.lagda.md

   returnTC : ∀ {a} {A : UU a} → A → TC A
   bindTC : ∀ {a b} {A : UU a} {B : UU b} → TC A → (A → TC B) → TC B
-  -- Tries the unify the first term with the second unify : Term → Term → TC unit
+  -- Tries the unify the first term with the second unify : Term-Agda → Term-Agda → TC unit
   -- Gives an error
   typeError : ∀ {a} {A : UU a} → list ErrorPart → TC A
   -- Infers the type of a goal
-  inferType : Term → TC Term
+  inferType : Term-Agda → TC Term-Agda
-  checkType : Term → Term → TC Term
+  checkType : Term-Agda → Term-Agda → TC Term-Agda
-  normalise : Term → TC Term
+  normalise : Term-Agda → TC Term-Agda
-  reduce : Term → TC Term
+  reduce : Term-Agda → TC Term-Agda
-  -- Tries the first computation, if it fails tries the second catchTC : ∀ {a} {A : UU a} → TC A → TC A → TC A quoteTC : ∀ {a} {A : UU a} → A → TC Term unquoteTC : ∀ {a} {A : UU a} → Term → TC A
+  -- Tries the first computation, if it fails tries the second catchTC : ∀ {a} {A : UU a} → TC A → TC A → TC A quoteTC : ∀ {a} {A : UU a} → A → TC Term-Agda unquoteTC : ∀ {a} {A : UU a} → Term-Agda → TC A
-  quoteωTC : ∀ {A : UUω} → A → TC Term
+  quoteωTC : ∀ {A : UUω} → A → TC Term-Agda
-  getContext : TC Telescope
+  getContext : TC Telescope-Agda extendContext :
-  extendContext : ∀ {a} {A : UU a} → String → Arg Term → TC A → TC A
+    ∀ {a} {A : UU a} → String → Argument-Agda Term-Agda → TC A → TC A
-  inContext : ∀ {a} {A : UU a} → Telescope → TC A → TC A
+  inContext : ∀ {a} {A : UU a} → Telescope-Agda → TC A → TC A
-  freshName : String → TC Name
+  freshName : String → TC Name-Agda
-  declareDef : Arg Name → Term → TC unit
+  declareDef : Argument-Agda Name-Agda → Term-Agda → TC unit
-  declarePostulate : Arg Name → Term → TC unit
+  declarePostulate : Argument-Agda Name-Agda → Term-Agda → TC unit
-  defineFun : Name → list Clause → TC unit
+  defineFun : Name-Agda → list Clause-Agda → TC unit
-  getType : Name → TC Term
+  getType : Name-Agda → TC Term-Agda
-  getDefinition : Name → TC Definition
+  getDefinition : Name-Agda → TC Definition-Agda
-  blockTC : ∀ {a} {A : UU a} → Blocker → TC A
+  blockTC : ∀ {a} {A : UU a} → Blocker-Agda → TC A
   commitTC : TC unit
-  isMacro : Name → TC bool
+  isMacro : Name-Agda → TC bool

   formatErrorParts : list ErrorPart → TC String